Digitale Events

 (Technical) requirement

-All participants must be able to turn on their video (therefore a good internet connection should be available).
+All participants must have the opportunity to turn on their video (i.e. a good internet connection should be available).

-You want to keep the check-in rather short?
+Do you want to keep check-in short?
 Then a short icebreaker question could be a good start to the digital meeting.
-Ask the question right at the beginning - if necessary also in writing on a shared slide - and give everyone a little time to think about it.
-Then let the participants take turns giving a short answer.
-The good thing about the icebreaker question is that you can connect it to useful information like name and location.
-Especially in groups that don't know each other that well.
+Ask the question right at the beginning - if necessary in writing on a shared slide - and give everyone a moment to think about it.
+Then have the participants give a short answer one after the other.
+The good thing about the icebreaker question is that you can combine it with useful information such as name and location.
+Especially in groups that don't know each other very well.

-But beware: even with small groups and short response times, this approach is a bit more time-consuming.
-We recommend them for groups of up to 10 people.
-For larger groups, you can set up small break-out rooms (e.g. at Zoom ) where the groups can then exchange information with each other.
+But be careful: even with small groups and short response times, this approach is a little more time-consuming.
+We recommend it for groups of up to 10 people.
+For larger groups, you can set up small break-out rooms (e.g. on Zoom ) where the groups can then exchange ideas with each other.

 What's the best advice you've ever heard?

-What do you currently like to do (outside of work)?
+What do you particularly enjoy doing at the moment (outside of work)?

-What is an ability or fact that most people don't know about you?
+What is a skill or fact that most people don't know about you?

 What was the most positive experience of the last week?

-What are you looking forward to most about this meeting?
+What are you most looking forward to at this meeting?

-Want to learn more about icebreaker questions?
+Would you like to find out more about icebreaker questions?
 Here we have a list of the best icebreaker questions for online meetings .

 Reading next